KevinChopin/PianoMotion/README.md

 🎹 PianoMotion – Bring Your Player Piano Back to Life!

-Do you own a piano equipped with a player system (like Yamaha Disklavier, Steinway Spirio, Bösendorfer CEUS, or PianoDisc)?
+Do you own a piano equipped with a player system (like Yamaha Disklavier, Steinway Spirio, Bösendorfer CEUS,PianoDisc, or QRS PNOmation, Kawai Automation)?
 Then PianoMotion is made for you!

 👉 PianoMotion is a free mobile app that lets you play any MIDI file containing piano parts from your android smartphone via Bluetooth directly on your acoustic piano equipped with a MIDI adapter.